 Since launching the seven-month solar training course in 2012, veterans have represented from 20 to 40 percent of Erwin Tech’s program.
 Five of the 12 students in Brock’s 2016 course at Erwin Tech are military veterans.

-Brocks said his student vets are excited about participating in a challenging, rapidly evolving and fast growing technology-driven clean energy industry.
+Brocks said his student vets are excited about participating in a challenging, rapidly evolving and fast-growing technology-driven clean energy industry.
 They appreciate the opportunity to gain accredited, hands-on training, earn industry qualifications and meet and network with other vets with similar experiences and aspirations.

 Retired Army Col. Thom Besch, the founder of Veteran Solar Systems in New York, agrees.
 After retiring from the military in 2009, Besch went on to do everything from solar sales, design, installation, project management and running the regulatory office of a solar energy company before he started Veteran Solar Systems in 2014.

-In my experience working with a lot of young, as well as older, soldiers, I discovered that many of them are struggling to figure out what to do next. … Having made the transition from military service to solar, I recognize the challenges they face, and steps they can take to help insure they can successfully make the transition from a military environment to a civilian career.
+In my experience working with a lot of young, as well as older, soldiers, I discovered that many of them are struggling to figure out what to do next. … Having made the transition from military service to solar, I recognize the challenges they face, and steps they can take to help ensure they can successfully make the transition from a military environment to a civilian career.

-All Brocks’ solar vet trainees at Erwin Tech said they see the introductory solar training they are receiving as opening the door to new career paths and as a steppingstone to greater opportunities.
+All Brocks’ solar vet trainees at Erwin Tech said they see the introductory solar training they are receiving as opening the door to new career paths and as a stepping stone to greater opportunities.

 Opportunities are widening, and that’s great, said Brocks.
 “We’re getting more and more calls for service techs and troubleshooters as the industry matures.
 Those don’t pose as much of a physical challenge.
 PV systems need monitoring and servicing, and companies like to have service contracts in addition to doing installations.